IBM/CodeEngine/metrics-collector/README.md

 ### Prerequisites

 1. **IBM Cloud Monitoring Instance**: You need an IBM Cloud Monitoring instance with an API key
-2. **Code Engine Project**: The collector must run in a Code Engine project
+2. **Code Engine project**: The collector must run in a Code Engine project

 ### Setup Instructions